North Christian Church: Maintenance issues and closure

 The church's final years were marked by steadily declining attendance.
 As upkeep costs increased, the remaining members found it increasingly difficult to pay for maintenance.
 By the late 2010s, the congregation had only 35 or 60 remaining members, few of them young.
 A major issue was repairing the building's original, custom-built air-conditioning system, which stopped working in 2017 and cost $500,000 just to rebuild.
 Without other methods of ventilation such as windows, temperatures reached 90 F during the summer, causing the organ to malfunction and driving away groups that would otherwise have met there.
 The congregation also had difficulty attracting new members or raising $250,000 to receive a matching funds grant of the same amount.
 The congregation received funding from Sacred Places Indiana in 2016.
-The funding included planning grants for a study about the building's future, which the congregation could not complete; the planning grants would have allowed the congregation to obtain up to $250,000 in matching funds grants for repairs.
+The funding included planning grants for a study about the building's future, but the congregation could not complete the study.
+The grants would have allowed the congregation to obtain up to $250,000 in matching funds grants for repairs.

 Tonja Gerardy became the senior pastor in 2018 and continued to advocate for social justice causes, such as the LGBTQ and women's rights movements.
 In April 2018, the historic-preservation organization Indiana Landmarks added the church building to its list of Indiana's 10 most endangered landmarks.
 Although the building was not badly deteriorated or neglected, unlike other landmarks on the list, the congregation was experiencing maintenance difficulties, despite their best efforts.
 The Getty Foundation distributed a preservation grant to the North Christian Church in 2019 as part of the foundation's Keeping It Modern program.
 The $150,000 grant was used to hire preservation consultants; at the time, the air-conditioning system had just been replaced, but other parts of the building had to be repaired.
 The local preservation organization Landmark Columbus and other groups developed a conservation management plan for the church building's long-term upkeep.

 The COVID-19 pandemic in Indiana caused a further exodus of worshipers, and the congregation had fewer than 30 people by early 2022.
 The Bartholomew County Public Library (BCPL) began considering the feasibility of converting the structure into a library branch without removing or significantly modifying the original decorations.
 At the time, the BCPL's existing branches were overcrowded, and there was demand for a new library branch in the area.
 On July 16, 2022, the congregation held a "Celebration of Life" service for the building and officially disbanded.
 The building was closed after the congregation disbanded, and former congregation members retained ownership of the cross on the spire.
 Subsequently, ownership of the building was transferred to Columbus Capital, which temporarily acted as the building's caretaker.
 The new owners planned an educational museum at the building and requested a tax exemption for the purpose.
 In mid-2023, the former congregation's members offered the building to the BCPL.